International businesses have a distinct challenge that many other organizations don’t - foreign exchange.

 This act of converting currency at the current (or “spot”) market rate can be formalized in a forex spot contract.

-In a forex spot contract, two parties agree to exchange their currencies at predetermined settlement date.
+In a forex spot contract, two parties agree to exchange their currencies at a predetermined settlement date.

 That can be today or years from now.
 When you exchange currency at the market rate, you are essentially trading within a spot contract.